ArchItalia/installscript/README.md

 ## [En] - English 🇬🇧
-Another installation method programmed through a custom script prepared for File System BTRFS with subvolume creation and udev zram rule for swap, but completely customizable according to the needs of your machine.
+Another installation method programmed through a customized script between the BTRFS File System with creation of subvolumes, ext4 and lvm, possibility with udev zram rule for swap, but completely customizable according to the needs of your machine.

 ### Who is needed?
 For experienced users who don't need the experience of understanding how to build their own system with Arch Linux.